crizzy9/.dotfiles/README.md

 # marks (used as bookmarks) - use harpoon?
-g' or (:marks) - view all marks g' <mark> - to go back to a specific mark g' " - go back to last edited line
+g' or (:marks) - view all marks g' <mark> - to go back to a specific mark g' " - go back to last exited current buffer g' [ - start of last yank or text edit g' . - last change in current buffer
 - Set a mark
 - go back to mark